antonbrall/obsidian-expiring-notes/README.md

 ----

-**Important note**: This plugin is still very much **in beta**.
-There are still bugs I'm trying to work out, so before we go live in the Community Plugin repository, I'd be delighted if you could report any bugs you find.
-Thank you!
+**Important note**: This plugin is forked and adds some more functionality.
+I will try to make it as stable as possible.

 ----